 This section contains information about resources the American public can use to learn more about how to receive and appropriately respond to alerts and warnings from public safety officials.

-The American public are the foundation of all partner groups and the primary reason the Integrated Public Alert and Warning System (IPAWS) Program Management Office (PMO) works to create an effective, reliable, integrated, flexible, and comprehensive public alert and warning system.
-It is incumbent upon the IPAWS PMO to reach out to the American public to ensure all segments of the American population understand the functions of IPAWS and how to appropriately respond to alerts and warnings from public safety officials.
+The American public is the foundation of all partner groups and the primary reason the Integrated Public Alert and Warning System (IPAWS) Program Management Office (PMO) works to create an effective, reliable, integrated, flexible, and comprehensive public alert and warning system.
+It is incumbent upon the IPAWS PMO to reach out to the American public to ensure all segments of the population understand the functions of IPAWS and how to appropriately respond to alerts and warnings from public safety officials.

 The IPAWS PMO, in partnership with state, local, tribal, and teritorial alerting authorities, public- and private-sector partners, federal partners, and non-profit and advocacy organizations, use opportunities and available venues to provide educational and actionable information to the American public.